 Having closed-circuit television to monitor the property doesn’t matter too much if no one is looking at the monitors.
 Recent innovations in software have solved that problem.
 Coupled with software, video cameras can now recognise activity in an area and provide an alert.
 One example: the system can alert when there is activity in a valet parking area.
 Other options include using a third party to monitor the exterior of the hotel.
 Some of these systems have voice command capability, where operators can see and warn off people captured on surveillance.

 Meet and greet

-One of the simplest, but most effective, ways of securing a property is to provide excellent customer service.
+One of the simplest, but most effective, ways of securing a Greater Manchester Hotel is to provide excellent customer service.
 “Engage customers you encounter,” Clifton says.
 “Ask them about their stay and if there’s anything you can do to help.
 You don’t have to throw more labour at security.
 Just make employees a little smarter.”
 By talking with people on your property, staff can determine if there’s a non-guest who may intend to commit a crime.
 Employees should also look out for people who don’t fit the profile of the hotel’s typical guest.

 Provide a sense of ownership

-When employees have a sense of ownership in a property, security throughout the property will be much tighter.
+When employees have a sense of ownership in a Manchester Hotel, security throughout the property will be much tighter.
 One method to promote such ownership is instituting some form of profit sharing.
 So, when employees see waste or theft, they’re more likely to stop or report it.
 “The employees are the eyes and ears of the hotel,” Callaghan says.
 “At hotels where they’ve had profit sharing, I’ve heard employees say things such as, ‘Hey, don’t do that, that’s my profit sharing.’ ”

 Boost employee empowerment